usystems/webling-plugins/README.md

 ### The custom elements

-Plugins can extend webling by registring native [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
+Plugins can extend webling by registering native [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
 All custom elements provided by a plugin must start with `plugin-` to be recognised as native custom elements.
-To avoid naming conflicts the custom elements of a plugin should contain the plugin.
+To avoid naming conflicts the custom elements of a plugin should contain the plugin name.

-## Extention Points
+## Extension Points

-Webling provides the following hooks for extension
+Webling provides the following hooks for extension:

 ### `plugin-config`